Revised: December 2021

 Affiliates, generally, are volunteers from another entity that are performing a service for the University.
 Because they are employees of another entity, they do not receive workers’ compensation and general liability protection.

 A person under the age of 18 may only become a volunteer with parental consent.
 Minors are not allowed to operate any type of machinery and/or equipment under any condition, unless approved in writing by a Risk Management employee.
 Per the Fair Labor Standards Act (FLSA), the minimum age for employment and/or volunteering is 14 years of age.
-Any department that will have minors as volunteers will need to comply with the UAM 7,002: Policy on the Protection of Children.
-The appropriate documentation needs to be completed and included with the Volunteer Packet.
+Any department that will have minors as volunteers will need to comply with the UAM 7,002: Policy on the Protection of Children and UAM 5,500: University of Nevada, Reno Safety Policy: Minors Working or Volunteering in Laboratories.
+The appropriate documentation needs to be completed and stored securely within the department.

 Under the FLSA, a non-exempt employee cannot be both a paid employee and a non-paid volunteer while performing the same type of work for the same employer.
 For example, an administrative assistant in the History Department cannot be considered a volunteer if their volunteer assignment requires them to perform administrative assistant duties in the Sociology Department.
 Any hourly employee who is entitled to overtime, such as a classified employee, is generally considered to be non-exempt.
 Students who hold a student worker position cannot also hold a volunteer position.

 Each department will be responsible for training its volunteers.
 Training must be completed successfully before the volunteer may begin the assignment.
 If volunteers will be working with machines and/or equipment they must be provided with the proper protective gear.
 If the volunteer will be working with machines and/or equipment, they must be supervised by a trained staff member or experienced volunteer.